 To me the secret with Sauvignon blanc is to grow the vines in a cool region with low crops per vine which ensures fruit intensity, ripeness, concentration of middle palate flavour and a natural fresh acid balance.
 It is this depth of flavour which distinguishes excellent Sauvignon blanc from the thin, weedy examples of Sauvignon blanc which are so common.

-AromaFresh gooseberry and tropical fruit nose with a hint of herb and cut grass.
-Fragrant and lifted with understated power.
+AromaFresh cut grass and fruit salad nose with a hint of herbs.

 ColourPale straw with a light green tinge.

-PalateIntensely flavoured with the fruit elements apparent on the nose carrying through to the palate.
-Ripe fruit with richness on the middle palate and a lingering finish.
-A mineral note adds a savoury edge to the palate.
+PalateThe fruit elements apparent on the nose carry through to the palate.
+Ripe fruit with a juicy supleness richness on the palate and a lingering finish.
+A mineral note adds a savoury edge.

 RegionLenswood, Adelaide Hills